xubeisi/stjudecab.github.io/_pages/recruitment.md

 # Open positions

-Thank you for your interest in joining the Sanders Lab.
+Thank you for your interest in joining the SJCAB Epigenetics.

 ## Graduate students

 Dr. Sanders is a member of the [Neuroscience graduate program (part of PIBS)](https://neurograd.ucsf.edu/about-neuroscience-graduate-program) and the [Pharmaceutical Sciences and Pharmacogenomics (PSPG) graduate program](https://pspg.ucsf.edu), which is part of the [Quantitative Biosciences Consortium (QBC)](https://qbc.ucsf.edu).
-If you are interested in a rotation in the Sanders Lab, please contact Dr. Sanders directly using the details on his [USCF profile page](https://profiles.ucsf.edu/stephan.sanders).
+If you are interested in a rotation in the SJCAB Epigenetics, please contact Dr. Sanders directly using the details on his [USCF profile page](https://profiles.ucsf.edu/stephan.sanders).
 We are primarily a computational lab working on the genetics of neurodevelopmental disorders, so a background in coding and/or genetics helps students make the most of their rotation.

 If you are interested, please contact Dr. Sanders directly using the details on his [USCF profile page](https://profiles.ucsf.edu/stephan.sanders).